-- 7.8 The Licensing Authority does not seek to prohibit particular groups of adults from gambling, in the same way that it seeks to prohibit children, but it will assume for regulatory purposes, that "vulnerable persons" include: - People who gamble more than they want to; - People who gamble beyond their means; - People who may not be able to make an informed or balanced decision about gambling due to a mental illness or impairment, learning disability, or intoxication by alcohol or drugs. - 7.9 The Care Act 2014 imposes a requirement on a local authority to "make enquiries if it has reasonable cause to suspect that an adult in its area, whether or not ordinarily resident there, has needs for care and support, is experiencing, or is at risk of, abuse or neglect, and as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it". - The local authority must make whatever enquiries it thinks necessary to enable it to decide whether any action should be taken in the adult's case (whether under this Part or otherwise) and, if so, what and by whom.
-"Abuse" includes financial abuse; and for that purpose "financial abuse" includes having money or other property stolen, being defrauded, being put under pressure in relation to money or other property, and having money or other property misused. - 7.10 Gambling can be harmful to anyone, but some individuals are more vulnerable to its negative effect due to increased exposure.
-Whilst rates of problem gambling among all adults in Britain tend to be less than 1% (1.4% in large metropolitan areas such as Bradford), there are some groups that are more likely to experience harms.
-These groups could all be considered vulnerable to gambling harms.
-Bradford Council already works with many of these groups however operators should consider these groups in their Local Risk Assessments, especially in relation to identifying the people in these groups, and mitigating harm experienced by them.
+- 7.7 The Licensing Authority does not seek to prohibit particular groups of adults from gambling, in the same way that it seeks to prohibit children, but it will assume for regulatory purposes, that "vulnerable persons" include: - · People who gamble more than they want to; - People who gamble beyond their means; - People who may not be able to make an informed or balanced decision about gambling due to a mental illness or impairment, learning disability, or intoxication by alcohol or drugs. - 7.8 The Care Act 2014 imposes a requirement on a local authority to "make enquiries if it has reasonable cause to suspect that an adult in its area, whether or not ordinarily resident there, has needs for care and support, is experiencing, or is at risk of, abuse or neglect, and as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it". - The local authority must make whatever enquiries it thinks necessary to enable it to decide whether any action should be taken in the adult's case (whether under this Part or otherwise) and, if so, what and by whom.
+"Abuse" includes financial abuse; and for that purpose "financial abuse" includes having money or other property stolen, being defrauded, being put under pressure in relation to money or other property, and having money or other property misused. - 7.9 Problem gambling can affect anyone at any time.
+Whilst rates of problem gambling among all adults in Britain tend to be less than 1% (1.4% in large metropolitan areas such as Bradford), there are some groups that are more likely to experience problems.
+These groups could all be considered vulnerable to gambling problems.
+Bradford Council already works with many of these groups however operators should consider these groups in their Local Risk Assessments, especially in relation to identifying the people in these groups, and mitigating harm experienced by them. - 7.10 In 2016 Leeds Beckett University researched problem gambling in Leeds (Problem Gambling in Leeds; Kenyon, Ormerod, Parsons and Wardle, 2016).
+This research looked specifically at identifying groups of society that could be considered vulnerable to problem gambling: